Table of Contents

 - Help with Quitting

 - Taking Care of Yourself

-We now know that smoking and using smokeless tobacco products like dip, snuff, or chew can seriously harm your health.
-We also know that quitting smoking or other tobacco products can stop, and in some cases reverse, these harmful effects.
+We now know that smoking and using smokeless tobacco products like dip, snuff, chew, or vaping can seriously harm your health.
+We also know that quitting smoking or other tobacco products can reduce your risk for these harmful effects.